Frequently Asked Questions

 The Assessor is required to mail one Notice of Value for each assessed property by April 1 of each year (7-38-20 NMSA 1978).

 The Assessor's Office will accept mailing address changes in person, through the mail, by fax or by email.
 Please fill out a Change of Address Form (found on this website).
 Only a person who is vested with title, or one who has power of attorney for an owner, or a personal representative of a vested estate can request a change of mailing address.
-Proof of identity may be required.
+Proof of identity is required.

 The Assessor provides a change of address form with the Notice of Value.
 If you do not receive a tax bill, be sure to contact the Assessor and verify the address on the tax roll.
 Please be advised that the Notice of Value form can be used to change a mailing address but not the names on the Assessor’s property account.
 Recorded and effective conveyance documents are necessary to change names on Assessor’s property accounts.